 Reach expansion is useful when the audience is relatively small, or any time you want to drive higher campaign volume.
 The size of the audience with reach expansion will be approximately 10-20x that of the size of the seed audience.

 In the case of ads partners who also offer reach expansion, you can enable it on the ads partner side, or on the Twitter side, but not both.

 Lookalike only targeting is when an advertiser applies reach expansion to a tailored audience and then excludes the seed audience, resulting in an audience of users that are similar to the seed audience.
 Lookalike only targeting can be used for user acquisition campaigns for which the advertiser wants to reach Twitter users most like their existing customers, without wasting impressions or spend on users they have already acquired.

 Why does my audience size fluctuate?

-There are periodic updates your tailored audience size so that it reflects the most current number of active Twitter users.
+There are periodic updates your tailored audience size so that it reflects the most current number of Twitter users.

 Is there audience-level reporting?

 You can target multiple audiences in a single campaign and we offer audience-level reporting.
 When multiple audiences are included in a single campaign you can view a breakout of impressions, engagements and spend by audience.
 To access these analytics, drill down to an individual campaign in the campaign activity dashboard, then click the audiences icon in the upper left part of the page.Please note a current limitation: when you select ”target all audiences” in the campaign setup, reporting across the individual audiences is not possible.
 However, if you select all audiences using the browse audiences button, the reporting will be available for all those audiences.

 Is additional targeting available for tailored audiences campaigns?